OcMalde/PhyloCharMod_publ/README.md

 #### 0. Cluster the proteomes in orthogroups with the ```OrthoFinder```software.

-If you are using the Docker image, pre-computed orthogroups and all associated file for 9 species (*7955 - Danio rerio; 9606 - Homo sapiens; 9913 - Bos taurus; 7719 - Ciona intestinalis; 10090 - Mus musculus; 7227 - Drosophila melanogaster; 8364 - Xenopus tropicalis; 6239 - Caenorhabditis elegans; 9031 - Gallus gallus*) are available n the image directory: ```/data_9sp```
+If you are using the Docker image, pre-computed orthogroups and all associated file for 9 species (*7955 - Danio rerio; 9606 - Homo sapiens; 9913 - Bos taurus; 7719 - Ciona intestinalis; 10090 - Mus musculus; 7227 - Drosophila melanogaster; 8364 - Xenopus tropicalis; 6239 - Caenorhabditis elegans; 9031 - Gallus gallus*) are available in the image directory: ```/data_9sp```

 #### 1. Select orthogroups with at least one protein of interest, with ```python3 phylocharmod/myOrthogroups_fasta.py```.
 ```